UtrechtUniversity/ricgraph/docs/ricgraph_explorer.md

 a certain application area (it is a Python Flask application).
 In this documentation, we use the application area _research information_.
 You can modify it if you use
-Ricgraph in a different application area, or if you need different queries.
+Ricgraph in a different application area, if you need different queries, or if you would like to have a different user interface.
 The code for *Ricgraph Explorer* can be found in directory [ricgraph_explorer](../ricgraph_explorer).